 - Adjust your Diet – Diet becomes an important element in all types of physical activities.
 Every individual would have a diet as their favorite or what suits them best.
 But when it comes to martial arts training, you should develop the habit of eating more frequent meals, in smaller portions, throughout the day.
 The benefit of eating in this way is that it will reduce your body’s natural tendency to store extra calories.
 This can also prevent you from getting hungry and is a great mood stabilizer.
 In your diet, you should take care that you have plenty of protein.
 Protein helps build muscles, sustain muscle mass and repair them.
 You should also include vegetables are they are beneficial for bone mass and muscle tissue preservation.

 - Relax – Never consider martial arts as a race you must win at the moment.
 It is an activity that you can continue till your lifetime, so you can practice it gradually.
 This gives you enough time to relax.

-We have adopted these disciplines to complement each other thus creating the fast, powerful, exciting and dynamic Pinnacle style.
+We have adopted these disciplines to complement each other thus creating the fast, powerful, exciting and dynamic Pinnacle Taekwondo Martial Arts style.
 Pinnacle Martial Arts Taekwondo Academy designed popular programs to suit the specific ages and levels of our members.

 Great News !
 The NSW Government is helping kids get active with the new Active Kids Program.
 Parents, guardians and carers can apply for a voucher valued up to $100 per calendar year for each student enrolled in school.

-The voucher may be used with Pinnacle Martial Arts a registered activity provider for registration, participation and membership costs for sport, fitness and active recreation activities.
+The voucher may be used with Pinnacle Taekwondo Martial Arts in Sydney a registered activity provider for registration, participation and membership costs for sport, fitness and active recreation activities.
 The voucher can be used at any time during the calendar year it was issued.

 or Contact us on 0410 686 585